thegauravmahawar/system-design/basics/README.md

 - Once the IP address is obtained, HTTP requests are sent directly to your web server.
 - The web server returns HTML pages or JSON response for rendering.

-The traffice to the web server comes from the web application or the mobile application.
+The traffic to the web server comes from the web application or the mobile application.

 ## An example of API response in JSON format